uhanif6/ENVOT/README.md

-# ENVOT: Anomaly Detection in IoT Devices Using Ensemble and VAE
+# ENVOT: Anomaly Detection in IoT Devices Using Ensemble classifier and Voting mechanism
 This repository contains the implementation of ENVOT (Ensemble and Variational Autoencoder-based IoT anomaly detection).
 ENVOT is a framework designed for anomaly detection in IoT devices, using a combination of Variational Autoencoder (VAE) for feature extraction and an ensemble of RandomForest and XGBoost classifiers for anomaly prediction.

 ## Introduction